What is selective mutism (SM)?

 • Present as behaviorally inhibited

-• Use nonverbal communication to express their needs or answer questions (e.g. nodding, pointing, writing)
+• Use nonverbal communication to express their needs or answer questions (e.g., nodding, pointing, writing)

 Onset, Diagnosis, and Treatment:

-The good news is, SM is treatable.
-Daniela Nogales, LCPC, has received specialized training in PCIT for Selective Mutism (PCIT-SM), an adaptation of PCIT, and is currently working towards becoming a certified PCIT-SM therapist.
-PCIT-SM, developed by Dr. Steven Kurtz, is a research-tested behavioral therapy that helps children improve their verbal and non-verbal participation, as well as supports parents in learning skills to help their child learn to talk with others.
-Daniela offers a sessions virtually and in-person (in office, home, or school) to best support individuals and their families with SM.
-Call us for details and assistance with setting up and evaluation and care at (240) 252-3349.
+The good news is SM is treatable.
+Daniela Nogales, LCPC, has received specialized training in PCIT for Selective Mutism (PCIT-SM), an adaptation of PCIT.
+Furthermore, she is a certified PCIT-SM therapist.
+Dr. Steven Kurtz developed PCIT-SM as a research-tested behavioral therapy that helps children improve their verbal and non-verbal participation.
+It also supports parents in learning skills to help their child learn to talk with others.
+Daniela offers virtual and in-person sessions (in the office, at home, or school) to best support individuals and their families with SM.